Have you heard of yuzu fruit? If you’re like most people, there’s a good chance you haven’t.

 Yuzu fruit contains certain beneficial compounds that have been shown to potentially prevent cognitive decline and optimize the health of your brain.

 In a study published in the Journal of Nutrition, treating rats with yuzu extract was found to prevent cognitive dysfunction by reducing the buildup of beta amyloid proteins in the brain.
-(14)
+The accumulation of beta amyloid proteins is believed to contribute to the development of cognitive disorders such as Alzheimer’s disease.

 In Japan, in particular, yuzu was traditionally used for hot yuzu baths, which were believed to fight off colds, increase circulation and smooth the skin.
 Whole yuzu fruits or fruits enclosed in bags are dispersed throughout the hot water, which helps release their soothing scent and medicinal properties.